 creating an illusion of a watery, mirroring surface in the distance.
 A common

-example of this might be seen while driving on a hot day, as pools of water seem
+example of this might be seen while driving on a hot

-to appear on the highway far ahead, perhaps reflecting the sky above or background
+day, as pools of water seem to appear on the highway far ahead, perhaps reflecting the

-hills or oncoming cars.
-Waviness and Intensity values control
+sky above or background hills or oncoming cars.
+Waviness and

-the scale and degree of distorting undulations.
-Options are available to
+Intensity values control the scale and degree of distorting undulations.

-create multiple replicating Mirage images, alternately inverted and upright,
+Options are available to create multiple replicating Mirage images, alternately

-choices for Meandering, Swirling and/or Traveling
+until finalized, with choices for Meandering, Swirling and/or

-Automatic Effects Tiling => The Tiling
+- Automatic Effects Tiling =>

 feature of Liquib captures a portion of the full screen and mirrors that area to